 I have this great app idea.
 What should I do now?

 Take a look at our other APIs on our developer site and also sign-up to our newsletter to keep up to date with our latest developments.
-For iOS apps, for example, we just released a public beta of our new iOS SDK.
-We also have CocoaLibSpotify and we’re working on a number of new tools.
+For iOS apps, you can use our iOS SDK and for Android, the Android SDK.